-5.6.2 Grab Bars
+5.6.2 Grab Bars Grab bars

-- 5.6.2.1 Grab bars shall be provided in accessible individual washrooms or water closet compartments as illustrated in Figures 48 and 51 and shall comply with the following requirements: - (a) be in accordance with clause 4.7; - (b) be mounted at a height between 280 mm and 300 mm from the top of the water closet seat; - (c) one horizontal grab bar to be mounted on the side wall closest to the water closet extending from the rear wall to at least 450 mm in front of the water closet seat; - (d) one flip-up grab bar to be mounted on the wide side of the compartment adjacent to the water closet; - (e) one vertical bar to be provided on the side wall closest to the water closet and located between 350 mm and 450 mm from the front edge; and - (f) one horizontal grab bar of at least 700 mm long, to be mounted on the wall behind the water closet. - 5.6.2.2 The flip-up grab bar specified in clause 5.6.2.1 (d) shall be able to remain in a vertical position when not in use.
-When lowered from the wall, it shall: - (a) be at a height between 280 mm and 300 mm from the top of the water closet seat and at the same height as the grab bar mounted at the side; - (b) extend not more than 100 mm from the front of the water closet seat; - (c) have the length of not less than 100 mm away from the front of the water closet seat; and - (d) be 380 mm to 400 mm to the centre line of the water closet. - Note: Unless otherwise specifically stated, all measurements shall be to the centre line of the bar.
+5.6.2.1 Grab bars must be provided in accessible individual washrooms, accessible changing room or water closet compartments as illustrated in Figures 49, 51 and 53 and must comply with the following requirements:

+- (a) be in accordance with clause 4.7; - (b) be mounted at a height of between 280 mm and 300 mm from the top of the water closet seat; - (c) one horizontal grab bar to be mounted on the side wall closest to the water closet extending from the rear wall to at least 450 mm in front of the water closet seat: - (d) one flip-up grab bar to be mounted on the wide side of the compartment adjacent to the water closet; - (e) one vertical bar to be provided on the side wall closest to the water closet and located between 350 mm and 450 mm from the front edge; and - (f) one horizontal grab bar of at least 700 mm long to be mounted on the wall behind the water closet. - 5.6.2.2 The flip-up grab bar specified in clause 5.6.2.1 (d) must be able to remain in a vertical position when not in use.
+When lowered from the wall, it must: